learn-co-students/phrg-setting-up-a-new-site-pca-000/README.md

 * We will be creating a website for a fake real estate company called 'Exceptional Realty Group.'
-Before anything else, we need a place to put our work in.
+Before anything else, we need a place to put our work.
 In your Learn terminal, create a project folder by typing `mkdir exceptional-realty`.
 Then, to navigate into that folder, type `cd exceptional-realty`.
 * Let's create some basic files.
 From inside your project folder, type